 OK…I know.
 There’s already been a million G.I.
 Joe animated series, but there’s been no staying power for a series since the original Sunbow run.
 The easiest way to revive G.I.
 Joe is by spinning it off of the upcoming third movie, and using the Transformers Prime formula.

-Loosely base it on the movies to get people in the door, tell solid stories, and then build your universe into something unique and different.
+A new series could be loosely based on the movies to get people in the door, tell solid stories, and then build the Joe universe into something unique and different.
 You can focus the entire series on Roadblock, Scarlett, and Snake Eyes, and have a rotating cast of characters around them – need an espionage episode?
 Chuckles.
 Deep cover, in the dark of night?
 Low-Light.
 The Joe’s need a new series with a serious commitment from Hasbro to allow it to grow, and there’s no time like the present to make that happen.

 NEXT PAGE: the ultimate girl band, a Legend and the future –>